csu-hmc/GaitAnalysisToolKit/docs/motek.rst

    marker-set
-      A string that indicates the HBM marker set used during the trial [full|lower|NA]. hardware-settings
+      A string that indicates the HBM marker set used during the trial [full|lower|NA]. dflow-version
+      This should be a string that matches the version of D-Flow used to record the trial.
+This is required to deal with changes in D-Flow's output from earlier versions we had. cortex-version
+      This should be a string that matches the version of Cortex used to record the trial. hardware-settings
       There are tons of settings for the hardware in both D-Flow, Cortex, and the other software in the system.
 We hope to save the settings from each